rakibsarowar/Pinia-handnote/README.md

 ```
 <br>
-Create a pinia instance (the root store) and pass it to the app as a plugin:
+🌿 Step 02: Create a pinia instance (the root store) and pass it to the app as a plugin:
 <br>

 ```